influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/supported_protocols/udp.md

 [[udp]]
   enabled = true
   bind-address = ":8089" # the bind address
-  database = "telegraf" # Name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 10 # number of batches that may be pending in memory read-buffer = 0 # UDP read buffer, 0 means to use OS default ...
+  database = "telegraf" # name of the database that will be written to batch-size = 5000 # will flush if this many points get buffered batch-timeout = "1s" # will flush at least this often even if the batch-size is not reached batch-pending = 10 # number of batches that may be pending in memory read-buffer = 0 # UDP read buffer, 0 means to use OS default precision = "n" # sets the default precision of points written via UDP ...
 ```